yasen-petrov/axway-open-docs/content/en/docs/api_mgmt_overview/api_mgmt_components/apimanager.md

 ![API management simplified architecture](/Images/docbook/images/api_mgmt/api_mgmt_architecture_simple.png)

-## API registration and lifecycle management in API Manager
+## API registration and lifecycle management

 API management focuses on registering existing REST APIs, and managing their consumption by customers and partners to support their business objectives.
 REST APIs are registered using the API Manager web console.
 REST APIs are managed directly by API Manager using authentication, authorization, and quota policies defined in the client registry.
 API administrators can use API Manager to manage API consumption, and API consumers can consume the virtualized APIs using API Manager, or using a customized self-service API Portal.